Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: Value Functions for Gibbs-Form Relaxed Control

-In this section, we will focus on this class of relaxed controls and investigate properties of the corresponding value functions $V^\pi$.

-The first question concerning $\pi$ given by \eqref{pi=Gamma} is whether it can serve as a well-defined admissible relaxed control.
-The next result provides a suitable sufficient condition, which additionally ensures that $V^\pi$ is well-defined (i.e., finitely-valued) and continuous.
+In this section, we will investigate properties of the value functions $V^\pi$ associated with $\pi$ in the form of \eqref{pi=Gamma}.
+The first question is whether \eqref{pi=Gamma} is admissible.
+The next result provides a sufficient condition, which also ensures that $V^\pi$ is well-defined (i.e., finitely-valued) and continuous.

 \begin{Proposition} Let $\Lambda_1<\infty$ in \eqref{eq.parameters.m}.
 For any $p:\R^d\rightarrow \R^d$ of the class $\mathcal{C}^{0,1}_{\text{unif}}({\R^d})$, $\pi$ given by \eqref{pi=Gamma} is an admissible relaxed control, whence $\pi\in\Ac_M$.
 Moreover, $V^\pi$ is bounded, with